 - The resources available to care for the asset: financial and people

-- The acceptable risk profile for asset failure: it’s ok for a packaging line to stop; it’s not ok for an aeroplane to fall out of the sky
+- The acceptable risk profile for asset failure: it’s okay for a packaging line to stop; it’s not ok for an aeroplane to fall out of the sky

 - The availability of planned downtime for the asset.